The City of Geneva - International & Multicultural

 Switzerland has its heart beating to the rhythm of diversity

 With its 26 cantons as member states that make up the Federal state, four national languages are spoken in Switzerland (German, French, Italian, Romansh).
-Despite its small size, Switzerland has one of the most striving economies in the world, is home to eleven world heritage sites (UNESCO) and has a leading role in scientific innovations.
+Despite its small size, Switzerland has one of the most striving economies in the world, is home to thirteen world heritage sites (UNESCO) and has a leading role in scientific innovations.

 Being one of the few direct democracies in the world, Switzerland has long held a tradition of military neutrality and has thus gained a reputation of being « the capital of peace ».
 One of the biggest humanitarian organizations, the International Committee of the Red Cross, was founded in Switzerland in 1863, by Henry Dunant.